StollLab/chiLife_rotlibs/README.md

 time due to improvements in rotamer library performance, but previous versions should always be accessible through the ``git`` versions.

-> **_NOTE:_** There may be many duplicate rotamer libraries between FluorLables and SpinLabels, specifically for metal
+> **NOTE**: There may be many duplicate rotamer libraries between FluorLables and SpinLabels, specifically for metal
 > based labels.
 This is due to the fact that some spin active metals can also act as FRET acceptors.
 Currently, these
 > rotamer libraries are exactly the same, since there is no explicit FluorLabel object yet in chiLife.
 In the future
 > they will be different to facilitate experimental differences.